ZXShady/zxshady.github.io/reimagining_std_variant_with_reflection.md

 But here is the roadblock, `define_aggregate` does not allow for member functions to be defined. this would require C++**29** [token injection](https://github.com/cplusplus/papers/issues/1946).

-So is this impossible? well yesn't.
+So is this impossible?
+   well yesn't.

-See, the syntax `a.f()` does not require `f()` to be a function, it may as well be just a member that is a function pointer.
+See, the syntax `a.f()` does not require `f()` to be a member function, it may as well be just a member that is a function pointer.

 ```cpp
 template<typename Self>